sagemath/sagewiki_to_gh-2022-10-10/bug3.md

  * Michael Abshoff: Solaris port, Memleaks

- * William Stein: Algebraic number theory bugs
+ * William Stein: Integrating all the fixes as they come in.

  * Martin Albrecht: